-[See Safety Transfers/Assignments, Dating Violence, Discrimination, Harassment, and Retaliation, Hazing, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments on page 24, Dating Violence, Discrimination, Harassment, and Retaliation on page 45, Hazing on page 61, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office or on the district website at www.dickinsonisd.org.

-Career and Technical Education (CTE) Programs
+Career and Technical Education (CTE) Programs (Secondary Grade Levels Only)

 The district offers career and technical education programs in several areas.
+See the 2020- 2021 DHS Academic Handbook for a listing of programs available to students.
 Admission to these programs is based on interest, age appropriateness, successful completion of prerequisite courses, and available class space.
+DCC cannot offer these programs due to the nature of the program and resources required.

-District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, and activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973 as amended.

-District policy also prohibits discrimination on the basis of race, color, national origin, sex, handicap, or age in its employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.
+District policy also prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.

-The district will take steps to assure that lack of English language skills will not be a barrier to admission or participation in all educational and vocational programs.
+The district will take steps to ensure that lack of English language skills will not be a barrier to admission or participation in all educational and vocational programs.